Taking charge of your fertility

 Conditions that may cause infertility

 Infertility usually doesn’t occur on its own.
-There’s often something going on inside that may lead to a woman struggling to get pregnant.
+There’s often something going on inside that may lead to you struggling to get pregnant.

 “It’s good to be on top of your cycle before even trying to get pregnant.
 A lot of times, there are problems that women don’t even realize,” Robin said.